 Signs & symptoms of voice disorders

 The following list details some of the most common symptoms of voice disorders.
-If your child is experiencing any of these symptoms, it’s best to see a Therapy Care speech therapist in Batavia so your child can be properly assessed.
+If you are experiencing any of these symptoms, it’s best to see a Therapy Care speech voice therapist in Batavia to be properly assessed.

 - Roughness or breathiness when speaking